drwetter/testssl.sh/etc/README.md

 * ``client-simulation.txt`` as the name indicates it's the data for the client simulation.
 Use ``~/utils/update_client_sim_data.pl`` for an update.
 Note: This list has been manually edited to sort it and weed it out.
+In addition the file named ``client-simulation.wiresharked.txt`` provides more client data and some instructions how to generate it yourself